asisamko/FloodifyNGL/README.md

 ## Features:
 - You do not need to install any pip packages
+- Spam random generated messages
-- Create custom or generate random message(s)
+- Create a custom list of messages

 ## Installation and usage: